 Bilberry is a shrub belonging to the Ericaceae family.
 This family contains around 3,500 species, most of which are shrubs as well, and are identified by their alternating leaves that have no stipules.
 Well-known examples include blueberry, Labrador tea and bilberry.1 The last example in particular, is native to Europe and typically grows in heaths, meadows and forests.
 Throughout different periods, it has been known as whortleberry, huckleberry and blaeberry.2

 What Is Bilberry?

 Bilberry is a shrub often confused with blueberry due to their similar appearances.
 But while bilberries are native to Europe, blueberries grow mostly in North America.7 There are ways to distinguish them from each other.
 Bilberry fruits usually measure 3 to 10 millimeters (mm) in diameter, compared to blueberries, which can measure up to three-fourths of an inch in diameter.8,9 Bilberry is softer compared to blueberry as well, and the taste is sweet, with a slight tart and acidic quality.3

 The Health Benefits of Bilberry

 Consuming bilberry may provide positive effects on your health.
 It has been known to help with the following:

 There may be some truth to this claim, as several studies have examined the ocular benefits of bilberries since then.
 In one study, a combination of bilberry anthocyanins (a type of antioxidant) and vitamin E had a 97 percent success rate in hindering cataract progression.17 In a 2010 study from the Journal of Agricultural and Food Chemistry, bilberry was found to help fight against endotoxin-induced uveitis (inflammation of the uvea) in mice.8

 Consuming this tiny fruit may provide big benefits for your heart.
-According to one study wherein participants consumed moderate amounts of bilberry for eight weeks, researchers noted that the berries helped decrease HDL (bad) cholesterol levels, and helped improve platelet function and blood pressure.19
+According to one study wherein participants consumed moderate amounts of bilberry for eight weeks, researchers noted that the berries helped decrease HDL (good) cholesterol levels, and helped improve platelet function and blood pressure.19

 - Lower the risk of cancer and DNA damage — The heather family is rich in anthocyanins that can help lower your risk of cancer and protect your DNA from damage.
 In a 2004 study, researchers discovered that consuming anthocyanin-rich foods can help inhibit key regulators that can lead to cancer, as well as helping reduce tumor growth.9